-Daniel S. Sommers is a Partner at Cohen Milstein, a member of the firm’s Executive Committee and Co-Chair of the Securities Litigation & Investor Protection practice group.
-During his nearly three decade career at Cohen Milstein, Mr. Sommers has taken leadership roles in litigating large, complex and significant securities cases.
-He has provided litigation counsel to the firm’s institutional investor clients, including for example, the New York State Common Retirement Fund, the Ohio Public Employees Retirement System, the State Teachers Retirement System of Ohio, the Arkansas Public Employees Retirement System and numerous Taft-Hartley pension funds.
+Mr. Sommers is a highly-regarded securities litigator and thought leader in the areas of securities and class action litigation as well as investor rights.
+During his over three-decade career at Cohen Milstein, Mr. Sommers has taken leadership roles in litigating large, complex and significant securities cases.
+He has provided litigation counsel to institutional investors, including state-wide public pension funds; public safety pension funds and Taft-Hartley pension funds.
 Many of his cases have resulted in important rulings and legal precedents, as well as in significant recoveries for investors totaling hundreds of millions of dollars.
-Some of his notable matters include:

-- Converium/Scor Securities Litigation (Netherlands): Co-lead counsel in a groundbreaking $58.4 million securities class action recovery, in which the Amsterdam Court of Appeal declared binding a world-wide class action settlement of claims of non-U.S. investors who purchased Converium shares outside of the United States.
+- Converium/SCOR Securities Litigation (Netherlands): Co-lead counsel in a groundbreaking $58.4 million securities class action recovery, in which the Amsterdam Court of Appeal declared binding a world-wide class action settlement of claims of non-U.S. investors who purchased Converium shares outside of the United States.
 The ruling was a major victory for worldwide investors because it successfully implemented the Dutch Collective Settlement Statute even though the underlying transactions had limited contact with the Netherlands.

-- Fannie Mae Securities Litigation: Played a significant role in a high profile securities class action against Fannie Mae, several of its former executives and KPMG involving allegations of falsified financial statements.
+- Fannie Mae Securities Litigation (D.D.C.): Played a significant role in a high-profile securities class action representing the Ohio Public Employees Retirement System and the State Teachers Retirement System of Ohio against Fannie Mae, several of its former executives and KPMG involving allegations of falsified financial statements.
 The $153 million settlement amount represents the largest recovery in a securities fraud class action ever obtained in the United States District Court for the District of Columbia.

-- CP Ships Ltd. Securities Litigation: Co-lead counsel in a class action lawsuit alleging that CP Ships, a Canadian company headquartered in England but with substantial operations in Tampa, Florida, issued false financial statements.
+- CP Ships Ltd. Securities Litigation (M.D.
+Fla.): Co-lead counsel in a class action lawsuit alleging that CP Ships, a Canadian company headquartered in England but with substantial operations in Tampa, Florida, issued false financial statements.
 Mr. Sommers argued an appeal in the U.S. Court of Appeals for the Eleventh Circuit, successfully opposing objections to a settlement that provided non-U.S. investors with the protections of the federal securities laws.

 Mr. Sommers has obtained significant recoveries for investors in numerous other securities class action cases in federal courts throughout the United States including: Steiner v.
 Southmark Corporation (N.D.
-Tex.) (over $70 million recovery); In re PictureTel Inc. Securities Litigation (D. Mass.) ($12 million recovery); In re Physician Corporation of America Securities Litigation (S.D.
+Tex.) (over $70 million recovery); In re PictureTel Inc. Securities Litigation (D. Mass.) ($12 million recovery); In re Opus Bank Securities Litigation (C.D.
+Cal.) (representing the Arkansas Public Employees Retirement System and obtaining a $17 million recovery); In re Physician Corporation of America Securities Litigation (S.D.
 Fla.) ($10.2 million recovery); In re Gilat Satellite Securities Litigation (E.D.N.Y.) ($20 million recovery); In re Pozen Inc. Securities Litigation (M.D.N.C.) ($11.2 million recovery); In re Nextel Communications Securities Litigation (D.N.J.) (up to $27 million recovery); In re PSINet Inc. Securities Litigation (E.D.
-Va.) ($17.8 million recovery); In re Cascade International Inc. Securities Litigation, (S.D.
-Fla.) (global recovery of approximately $10 million); In re GT Solar Securities Litigation (D.N.H.) (recovery of $10.5 million); Mulligan v.
-Impax Laboratories, Inc. (E.D.
-Va.) (recovery of $8 million); Plumbers & Pipefitters National Pension Fund v.
+Va.) ($17.8 million recovery); In re Cascade International Inc. Securities Litigation (S.D.
+Fla.) (global recovery of approximately $10 million); In re GT Solar Securities Litigation (D.N.H.) (representing the Arkansas Public Employees Retirement System and obtaining a recovery of $10.5 million); Mulligan v.
+Impax Laboratories, Inc. (N.D.
+Cal.) (representing the Boilermakers Blacksmith National Pension Trust and obtaining a recovery of $8 million); Plumbers & Pipefitters National Pension Fund v.
 Orthofix, N.V.
-(S.D.N.Y) (recovery of $11 million) and In re ECI Telecom Securities Ltd. Litigation (E.D.
+(S.D.N.Y.) (representing the Plumbers & Pipefitters National Pension Fund and obtaining a recovery of $11 million) and In re ECI Telecom Securities Ltd. Litigation (E.D.
 Va.) ($21.75 million recovery).
 He has also handled significant appellate matters including arguing before the United States Court of Appeals for the Ninth Circuit in Hemmer Group v.
 Southwest Water Company, where he obtained a reversal of the district court’s order dismissing investors’ claims under the Securities Act of 1933.
-In addition, he was co-lead counsel for investors before the United States Supreme Court in Broudo v.
+In addition, he was co-lead counsel for investors before the Supreme Court of the United States in Broudo v.
 Dura Pharmaceuticals, Inc., 544 U.S. 336 (2005) (addressing the standards for pleading loss causation).

 Mr. Sommers is also experienced in non-class action litigation.
 He represented TBG Inc., a multi-billion dollar privately-held overseas corporation, in a multi-party, complex action alleging fraud in a corporate acquisition and represented individuals in connection with investigations brought by the United States Securities and Exchange Commission.
 He also has represented publicly traded corporations in the prosecution and defense of claims.

-Mr. Sommers attended Union College, where he earned a B.A. magna cum laude in Political Science, and graduated from George Washington University Law School.
+Mr. Sommers attended Union College, where he earned a B.A., magna cum laude, in Political Science, and graduated from George Washington University Law School.